cleentfaar/CleentfaarCIBundle/README.md

     ...
 ```

-Obviosuly, here you should replace the values with the ones from your Scrutinizer Dashboard
+Obviously, in the last example you *should* replace the values with the ones from your Scrutinizer Dashboard

 ### Full configuration example

 Below you can see a full reference of the current configuration options.
-Note that more options will become available as
+Note that more options will become available as functionality increases.
-functionality increases.

 ```yaml
 cleentfaar_ci: